-All undergraduate students (commuter and residential) are required to engage in formative opportunities located in the Spiritual Formation curriculum as outlined below.
-We use a credit system to track student engagement.
+All undergraduate students (commuter and residential) are required to engage in formative opportunities in Spiritual Formation as outlined below.
+We use a point system to track student engagement.
 The information below will assist you in developing your plan and will guide you in tracking your progress each semester.
-As you will see, there are many opportunities to choose from that are scheduled at a variety of times each week.

-Spiritual Formation Opportunities
+Spiritual Formation Requirements

 For the purpose of the Spiritual Formation Policy, first time in college (FTIC) refers to a student who is entering college directly following high school, regardless of the number of college credits they have earned or their experience with a College Credit Plus (CCP) or another dual enrollment program.
-Students will remain FTIC classification until they complete spring semester.
+Students will remain FTIC classification until they complete both fall and spring semester.
 Requirements listed below are for all commuter and residential students.
-With the exception of FTICs, the number of credit hours earned determines a student's academic classification.